hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 The string syntax is shorthand for the object syntax, they can always be treated identically.
 Objects may consist of these keys:

-**`from`** A string interpreted as either a file/directory if it exists relative to the config file, or a URL if the file isn't found missing.
+**`from`** A string interpreted as either a file/directory if it exists relative to the config file, or a URL if the file isn't found .
 An https prefix is optional.
 The string is brace expanded and may contain glob characters when it refers to a path on the file system, thus a single specified input may be expanded to multiple actual inputs that share the same `to` field.

 You can also specify a path inside a zip using this syntax: